This thread has been bookmarked. Visit your bookmarked threads to review.

 Worth it?I'm going to ask a question and please keep in mind I'm essentially an uneducated homeowner when it comes to this.

 But, with this problem and the extra cost of the boiler is it really worth all of the trouble in the end?
 Standard cast iron boilers seem to last an awful long time on hot water systems and they seem to complain very little.
 Do the high efficiency boilers make sense in the end?Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.